 Since the curve has no torsion, the determinant being close to zero implies that the first four points are dependent.
 To find the dependency, it is enough to find the kernel of the matrix m.
-So type matker(m): we indeed get a non-trivial kernel, and the coefficients are close to integers.
+So type matker(m): we indeed get a nontrivial kernel, and the coefficients are close to integers.
 Typing elladd(e, v[1],v[3]) does indeed show that it is equal to v[4].

-Taking any other four points, we would in fact always find a dependency.
+Taking any other four points, we seem to always find a dependency.
 Let's find all dependencies.
 Type

 '''

-vp = [v[1],v[2],v[3]]~;
+vp = v[1..3];

 m = ellheightmatrix(e,vp);

 matdet(m)

 '''

-This is now clearly non-zero so the first 3 points are linearly independent, showing that the rank of the curve is at least equal to 3.
-(It is in fact equal to 3, and e is the curve of smallest conductor having rank 3.)
-We would like to see whether the other points are dependent.
-For this, we use the function ellbil.
-Indeed, if Q is some point which is dependent on v[1],v[2] and v[3], then matsolve(m, ellbil(e, vp,Q)) will by definition give the coefficients of the dependence relation.
-If these coefficients are close to integers, then there is a dependency, otherwise not.
-This is much safer than using the matker function.
-Thus, type
+This is now clearly nonzero so the first 3 points are linearly independent, showing that the rank of the curve is at least equal to 3.
+(In fact, e is the curve of smallest conductor having rank 3.)
+We would like to see whether the other points are dependent: if Q is some point which is dependent on v[1], v[2] and v[3] and then m^{-1} c will give the coefficients of the dependence relation.
+If these coefficients are not close to integers, then there is no dependency, otherwise we can round and check rigourously using a function such as the following: